Color Correction in Houston

 People with colored hair are advised not to use a clarifying shampoo, as it can remove pigment.
 However, if you’re going in for corrective color services, this is exactly what you want.
 Clarifying shampoo won’t remove all the pigment, but it will clear away many product buildup and leave your strands ready to absorb new colors.

 Do you need help with a hair color disaster?
 The professionals at Lush Hair Folk in Houston, TX, can transform your locks with the shade you’ve always dreamed of.
 For more information on our services or schedule an appointment, give us a call at (832) 708-5927 or contact us online.

-Color Correction FAQ
+Color Correction in Houston FAQ

 Removing a darker color from your hair is a strenuous process on your hair, lightener can be damaging if done incorrectly, too often or applied too strong or long at one time.
 That’s why its important to go to a professional hairstylist

 What is a color correction?
 A “color correction” is meant to fix a color service that had undesirable results.
 Most people can understand that a color correction is needed for brassy, orange highlights, or at-home color. that came out differently than desired (picture green or jet black hair instead of medium brown).

 Why is a Color Correction so Expensive?
 Well friends, color corrections tend to take up the entirety of a stylist’s day.
 This often means seeing less clients, which in-turn means making less money that day.